 Improving our energy efficiency and consumption

-From our cookery teachers to our back of house staff to everyone in the office, we are focused on saving energy in our two kitchens at Cookery School.
+From our cookery teachers and our back of house staff to everyone in the office, we are all focused on saving energy in our two kitchens at Cookery School.
 We have reduced our water consumption, use pressure cookers and now have a strict policy when it comes to putting lids on pans and filling ovens.
 Come Christmas time, we steam our Christmas puds under the turkey which keeps the bird moist and saves on energy.

 Recycling food waste for composting or anaerobic digestion

 We recycle all of our oil, avoid plastic at all cost, opting for metal and glass containers, and use recycled foil.
 To further improve, we have committed to composting all of our food waste so that 0% goes into landfill.

 We advise our staff and our students to follow these simple ways to enjoy your food in an eco-friendly fashion